 TeamLab Borderless is a series of installations made with state-of-the-art digital technology.
 Video installations bursting with color and amazing soundscapes make for a surreal (and insta-worthy!) experience.
 There’s a similar space in the Toyosu area.
 It can get crowded so make sure you reserve your tickets in advance.
 Entry is 3,200 yen for adults.
 It’s located right near Palette Town and you can access it via Aomi Station on the Yurikamome Line or Tokyo Teleport Station on the Rinkai Line.

-The lush green Shiokaze Park overlooks the sea and is the perfect place to a picnic or barbecue.
-It will be hosting the Beach Volleyball Games at 9:00 p.m when it gets dark.
-Enjoy 3 hours of Olympic fun!
+The lush green Shiokaze Park overlooks the sea and is the perfect place for a picnic or barbecue.
+It will host the Tokyo 2020 Olympics Beach Volleyball Games at 9:00 p.m when it gets dark.

-When the Beach Volleyball Games end at around 11:00 p.m, most of the shopping malls in the vicinity will be closed.
-Make your way back to the hotel on the Yurikamome Line to see the Rainbow bridge and the ferris wheel lit up against the glittering lights of Odaiba.
+After a fun day in Odaiba, make your way back to the hotel on the Yurikamome Line to see the Rainbow Bridge and the ferris wheel lit up against the glittering lights of Odaiba.
 The first and last train carriages offer the best views.